idiotekk/idiotekk.github.io/_posts/2020-12-17-techo-invest.markdown

 - Myspace: still exists, but only a music site.
 It was once an oppoent of Facebook, but failed because of bad user experience.
 - Netscape: once the only competitor of Internet Explorer (now both are history).
 Firefox was born out of it.

-Most of these companies failed because they were unable to keep up with the advances of technologies.
+Most of these companies failed because they were unable to keep up with the advances of technologies, or their products did not fit market well.
 See more company failures at [failory.com](https://www.failory.com/cemetery)